Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 Globe Rock

 Looking as if a giant placed this tremendous boulder on the tee for a game of geologic golf and then forgot about it eons ago, Globe Rock is one of the most photographed spots along the byway.
-In fact, many claim that Theodore Roosevelt had his picture taken at the geological oddity during a hunting trip that accompanied his visit to Yosemite National Park in1903.
-The nearly spherical rock was formed out of the granite, in place, thanks to the freezing and thawing action of water on the rocks.
+In fact, many claim that Theodore Roosevelt had his picture taken at the geological oddity during a hunting trip that accompanied his visit to Yosemite National Park in 1903.
+The nearly spherical rock was formed out of the granite, which was in place, thanks to water's freezing and thawing action on the rocks.

 Come for the pie, stay for the people.
-The Jones Store is a quaint country store along the second half of the Byway known just as much for the stellar hamburgers and delicious pie as it is for the hospitality of the owners.
-The store has a history going back nearly a century, and families that have been frequenting the business for generations.
+The Jones Store is a quaint country store along the second half of the Byway, known just as much for the stellar hamburgers and delicious pie as it is for the hospitality of the owners.
+The store has a history of nearly a century, and families have been frequenting the business for generations.
 Enjoy a cold beverage and hot lunch as you talk to people who knew the area way back when.

 Beasore Meadow